 - Attempt to minimize the impact of the chronic trauma by ignoring it or going into denial about the problem

 - Misperceptions of the individual’s environment

 If you recognize any of these symptoms in someone who has survived chronic trauma, it is possible that some behavioral problems may develop.
 When a person does not receive treatment to deal with chronic trauma, he may demonstrate any of the following behaviors:

 - Sexual promiscuity or participation in risky sexual encounters

 - Unhealthy personal relationships

-If you or a loved one suffer from trauma, it is important to try a variety of treatment methods to recover.
-If you are struggling with a past hurt, or if you are battling an existing relationship between alcohol and drugs, please call our toll-free helpline today at 855-317-8377.
+If you have already tried treatment before, that is not a problem at all.
+It is important to try a variety of treatment methods to help you grow and heal.
+Give us a try by speaking with one of our trained professionals on our toll-free helpline today at 269-280-4673.
 We are available 24 hours a day to answer any questions you might have about counseling and trauma.
-We are here to help.

 1 “Post-Traumatic Stress Disorder.”
 National Institute of Mental Health, Accessed July 16, 2018.